 - In a separate bowl, combine the flour, baking soda, and salt.
 Stir into the creamed mixture.

-- Mix in oats until just combined, scoop with a cookie scoop, use a fork to press a crisscross pattern on the top of each cookie and place onto cookie sheet.
+- Mix in oats until just combined and scoop with a cookie scoop.
+Use a fork to press a crisscross pattern on the top of each cookie (so they bake more evenly) and place it onto a cookie sheet.

 Video